Stepping into Mayan Revival Architecture

-In the heart of Los Angeles, the Mayan Theater has stood watch over L.A. since the summer of 1927.
+In the heart of Downtown Los Angeles, the Mayan Theater has stood watch over the city since the summer of 1927.
 Originally a traditional theater, The Mayan became a nightclub in 1990.

 In popular culture, The Mayan has been featured in movies like The Bodyguard and A Night at the Roxbury.

 Various styles of live music can be heard during the week.
-Friday and Saturday nights are reserved for Club Mayan with DJs spinning tropical music, top 40 and dance music.
+Friday and Saturday nights are reserved DJs spinning Latin, Tropical, Top 40 and Dance music.
 Live Salsa and Tropical bands take the stage as well.
 Dress code is enforced on Friday and Saturday nights.
-Check their website for more info: Friday Nights :: Saturday Nights

 The real Mayans were a group of indigenous people who lived in modern-day southern Mexico (Chiapas, Tabasco, Campeche, Yucatán, and Quintana Roo), Guatemala, Belize, El Salvador and Honduras beginning in around 2600 B.C.